-The first section of a Project Charter will spell out the name of the project, the names of the sponsor and project manager and the date the document was prepared.
+The first section of a project charter will offer basic details such as the name of the project, the project sponsors and manager, and the date the document was prepared.

 At this point you might not have all the details about the project tasks, so you can’t put a full and detailed project budget together.
-Note down any budget constraints or the high-level initial range of expenditure that you expect.
+However, you can note down any budget constraints or the high-level estimation of expected costs.

-If you know the high-level milestones, include them in the Project Charter in this section.
-You can transfer them to your Gantt chart later when you come to put together a more detailed plan.
-At the moment you’re just looking for drop-dead dates or anything specified in the contracts you are working to.
+If you know the high-level milestones include them in the project charter in this section.
+At the very least, you should include estimated project start and end dates.
+You should also list drop-dead dates or anything specified in the contracts you are working with.
+You can transfer these milestones to your Gantt chart later when you come to put together a more detailed project plan.

 Project Manager Authority Levels